 - Easy to get to Syros– only a short ferry ride from Athens or Mykonos.

-So, if I’ve peaked your interest read on to #DiscoverSyros, the best Greek Island you’ve never heard of and learn why Compass & Fork thinks it is the best destination in the Greek Islands for 2018 and why it should be on your next Greek Islands itinerary.
+So, if I’ve peaked your interest read on to #DiscoverSyros, the best Greek Island you’ve never heard of and learn why Compass & Fork thinks it is the best destination in the Greek Islands and why it should be on your next Greek Islands itinerary.

 I have never seen Syros on anyone’s top 10 up and coming destination lists, or must visit places or other “best of” lists, (It will however now be on mine!) which means no one knows about it and they don’t know what they are missing.

 However, that is starting to change.
 We were invited to visit Syros as part of #DiscoverSyros, a tourism campaign with twelve of our colleagues to discover the delights of Syros for ourselves.
 We all unanimously left amazed Syros has to date remained “undiscovered” by the tourism masses.
+If you are looking for a quiet Greek Island with plenty to do this is it.

 For the moment, inbound tourism to Syros is primarily from Athens and other, Greek locations.
 Not being overrun by tourists means Syros has retained its charm.
 Let’s hope it stays that way, but when you learn what is has to offer I think you will agree, Syros will not remain “undiscovered” for long.